budakadil1/shopify-logistics-challenge/README.md

 ### Hello, this is my submission for the Shopify Backend Developer Internship Challenge.

 ## The website is currently deployed at: https://amazinglogistics.herokuapp.com/inventory/
+### Please note that the initial loading time is high due to the app going into sleep.

 ## It can also be set-up as such: